salesforce-marketingcloud/cdp-calculated-insights/README.md

-# Salesforce CDP: Calculated Insights Examples
+# Salesforce Customer Data Platform: Calculated Insights Examples

-Salesforce CDP Calculated Insights Help (https://help.salesforce.com/articleView?id=sf.c360_a_calculated_insights.htm&type=5)
+*See the Salesforce Customer Data Platform (CDP) [Calculated Insights Help Section](https://help.salesforce.com/articleView?id=sf.c360_a_calculated_insights.htm&type=5) and [Trails on Trailhead](https://help.salesforce.com/s/search-result?language=en_US#q=calculated%20insights%20customer%20data%20platform&t=allResultsTab&sort=relevancy&f:@objecttype=[Trailhead]&f:@sflanguage=[en_US) for more details*

+**Overview**

-The Calculated Insights feature lets you define and calculate multidimensional metrics from your entire digital state stored in Salesforce CDP
+The Calculated Insights feature lets you define and calculate multidimensional metrics from your entire digital state stored in Salesforce CDP.

-Your metrics can include customer lifetime value (LTV), Most Viewed Categories, and customer satisfaction score (CSAT), Affinity Scores at the profile, segment, population level, or any other desired specialized metrics.
+Your metrics can include Customer Lifetime Value (LTV), Most Viewed Categories, Customer Satisfaction Score (CSAT), Affinity Scores at the profile level, or any other desired specialized metrics.
 Marketers can use Calculated Insights to define segment criteria and personalization attributes for activation using metrics, dimensions, and filters.

-This project containes examples of creating Calculated Insights in Salesforce CDP
+*This file contains query examples that can be used as templates when creating Calculated Insights in Salesforce CDP.*

-**Example: Calculate spend by the customer.
-Creates a measure customer_spend__c and a dimension custid__c**
+Attached is a PDF file called "Data Schema" that shows the data relationships for Engagement and Order/Transaction tables used for some of the queries below.
+It is noted below the summary of each query whether it corresponds to this data schema specifically.

+***Table of Contents***

+*Example Queries: Beginner Complexity Level*
+* Spend by Customer
+* Spend by Customer and Product
+* Count of Emails Opened for Each Unified Individual
+* Recency, Frequency, and Monetary (RFM) Metrics for Each Unified Individual without Customer Buckets
+* Lifetime Value (LTV) for Each Unified Individual
+* Purchase Insights for Each Unified Individual
+* Customer Rank by Spend for Each Unified Individual
+* Customer Rank by Category Spend for Each Unified Individual
+* Customer Rank by Category Purchase Count for Each Unified Individual
+* Customer Rank by Category Item Purchase Count for Each Unified Individual

+*Useful Function Examples*

+* Using NOT IN and WHERE Operators
+* Using CASE Statements
+* Using Streaming Insights with 5 Minute Aggregations

+*Example Queries: Intermediate to Advanced Complexity Level*

+* Recency, Frequency, and Monetary (RFM) Metrics for Each Unified Individual with Customer Buckets
+* Email Engagement Customer Buckets for Each Unified Individual
+* Social Channel Affinity for Each Unified Individual

+***Example Queries***

+**Spend by Customer**

+*Creates a dimension based on the Individual ID and a measure Customer Spend*

 ```
 SELECT
-    SUM( SALESORDER__dlm.grand_total_amount__c ) as customer_spend__c,
+    SUM(SALESORDER__dlm.grand_total_amount__c) as customer_spend__c,
     Individual__dlm.Id__c as custid__c
 FROM
     SALESORDER__dlm
 JOIN
     Individual__dlm
 ON
-    SALESORDER__dlm.partyid__c= Individual__dlm.Id__c
+    SALESORDER__dlm.partyid__c = Individual__dlm.Id__c
 GROUP BY
 custid__c
 ```